Frequently Asked Questions

 Mitigations in this framework:

-• User Training (Control 1.13): Educates users that Copilot output must be reviewed and validated before use in any business context
+- Training and Awareness (Control 1.12): Educates users that Copilot output must be reviewed and validated before use in any business context

 Key principle: Copilot is an assistant, not an autonomous agent.
 Users remain responsible for reviewing and validating all Copilot-generated content before using it in business contexts.